-For additional ideas see “Dare to Excel” publications from ISU Extension and Outreach to Families (also available in Spanish)
+For additional ideas see “Dare to Excel” publications from ISU Extension and Outreach (also available in Spanish).

 Picture a country school filled with students 1st through 8th grades.
 Hear the murmurs coming from the coatrooms.
 Imagine yours truly sitting cross legged on the floor next to a beginning reader.

 This is the world I experienced for the first eight years of my education.
 I attended a large country school with three classrooms and three teachers.
 We studied hard and played hard.
 And when you finished your assignments you got to be the teacher’s helper.
 This is where the coatroom enters the picture.

 I would take a student from a lower grade to the coatroom.
 Then we would settle in under the jackets or coats and between extra shoes and boots.
 The little student would open up her reader or pull out math problems and we would go to work.
 I would listen, explain, and teach.
 When our time was up we returned to the classroom; both of us knowing just a little more.